 4. Transcripts which will be provided by the Office of the Dean of Students.

 Applicants do not have to be admitted to candidacy at the time of nomination; however, admission to candidacy is a requirement to start the award.
 To hold the award, a nominee must be admitted to candidacy by the end of Summer Quarter of the fourth year.
 If the student does not meet this requirement, the fellowship will be awarded to an alternate.
 The term of the fellowship will be for two years, pending satisfactory progress.
 To qualify for renewal, a fellowship holder must submit a progress report and schedule for completion of the degree.
 The Gray award will replace the student's current University aid package for the fifth year.
 Gray Fellows must complete their pedagogical teaching requirements.
 Other employment, either at the University or off-campus, will not be permitted.
-As this fellowship is treated as a unique two year dissertation completition fellowship, recipients of the second year of the Gray Fellowship who do not graduate by the end of winter quarter of the following year are ineligible for further internal University funding from any source, with the single exception of conference travel reimbursement.
+As this fellowship is treated as a unique two year dissertation completition fellowship, recipients of the second year of the Gray Fellowship who do not graduate by the end of spring quarter of the following year are ineligible for further internal University funding from any source, with the single exception of conference travel reimbursement.
 Please be aware that this means the student will not be eligible for out-of-pocket tuition aid as otherwise awarded in the quarters in which students teach.